Methodology

 The score, in plain English

-Every location–species page computes a 0–100 score that answers one question: given today's live conditions, how good is this place for targeting this fish?
-The score starts from a neutral baseline (60) and adds or subtracts points based on a dozen environmental factors.
-An "ideal" day scores 85+; a "skip" day scores under 35.
+Every location–species page computes a 0–100 score that answers one question: given today’s live conditions, how good is this place for targeting this fish?
+The score starts from a neutral baseline (60) and adds or subtracts points based on twelve factor groups — eleven environmental, plus a recency check against the current state fishing report.
+An “ideal” day scores 85+; a “skip” day scores under 35.
+Not every factor applies everywhere: river flow only scores flow-sensitive species, and wave height only coastal and bay locations with a nearby buoy.

 The factors the score considers, roughly in order of impact:

 - Water temperature vs species preference — every species has a preferred range and an ideal point.
-Inside ideal ±3°F is a big positive; outside the active range is a big negative.
+Inside ideal ±3°F is a big positive (+18); outside the active range is a big negative (-30 to -35).

-- Weather — thunderstorms, high winds, active NWS alerts — these are safety-first factors and drive the score down hard.
+- Weather — thunderstorms, high winds, active NWS alerts — these are safety-first factors and drive the score down hard (thunder -45, wind ≥25 mph -35, alert -25).

-- Tide phase vs species preference — striped bass prefer an incoming tide on the Chesapeake; yellow perch work the slack.
+- Tide phase vs species preference — striped bass and white perch prefer an incoming tide; yellow perch work the slack.
+A match is +10; a mismatch is -6.

-- Wind speed — a light chop (5–15 mph) is actually a positive for many species because it oxygenates the surface and activates baitfish.
+- Wind speed — a light chop (5–15 mph) is a positive (+8) for many species because it oxygenates the surface and activates baitfish.
 Calm water and heavy wind both pull scores down.

-- Water-quality advisory — an active MDE or analogue advisory pulls down the score for the given location.
+- Water-quality advisory — an active MDE or analogue advisory pulls down the score by 10.

 Season status (in-season vs closed)